Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

 These patterns raise new theoretical questions.
-Classical explanations for human order effects, such as memory limitations~\cite{deese1957serial,ebbinghaus2013image}, proactive inhibition~\cite{keppel1962proactive}, or heuristics \cite{tversky1974judgment}, cannot readily explain our findings of quality-dependent bias shifts or the centrality bias.
-One possible account---drawing on the long-established notions of reference points~\cite{Baucells2011ref, BOLES1995262} and contrast effect~\cite{wexley1973training, latham1975training} in behavioral decision theory---is that LLMs establish an implicit reference point from their training data and then evaluate each option in contrast to this baseline.
+Classical explanations for human order effects, such as memory limitations~\cite{deese1957serial,ebbinghaus2013image}, proactive inhibition~\cite{keppel1962proactive}, or heuristics \cite{tversky1974judgment}, cannot readily explain our findings of quality-dependent bias shifts.
+One possible account, drawing on the long-established notions of reference points~\cite{Baucells2011ref, BOLES1995262} and contrast effect~\cite{wexley1973training, latham1975training} in behavioral decision theory, is that LLMs establish an implicit reference point from their training data and then evaluate each option in contrast to this baseline.
 Above-baseline options are inflated, leading to primacy, while below-baseline ones are penalized.
-However, it is not clear how to extend this explanation to biases observed in triplewise comparisons, in particular the centrality bias. \notforsubmission{\hy {maybe central bias can't be explained by human studies mechanism, but maybe we can use language model bias to explain it, as we discussed before, "lost in the middle, so pay more attention on the middle position? but I like the statement here, I think no explanation is also okay}} Moreover, model-specific differences (e.g., centrality effects in GPT-4o-mini and Claude 3 Haiku but not Llama 3 8B), indicate that different architectures details may give rise to distinct bias mechanisms.
-Together, these findings call for new theoretical frameworks to explain how biases emerge and propagate in artificial agents---frameworks that go beyond human cognitive models and the biases embedded in training data.
+However, it is not clear how to extend this explanation to biases observed in triplewise comparisons, in particular the centrality bias.
+Moreover, model-specific differences (e.g., centrality effects in GPT-4o-mini and Claude 3 Haiku but not Llama 3 8B) suggest that distinct bias mechanisms may arise across models, potentially due to differences in architecture or training, though the precise sources of these differences, especially in closed models, remain unclear.
+Together, these findings call for new theoretical frameworks that go beyond human cognitive models in explaining how biases emerge and propagate in artificial agents.

-From a practical standpoint, standard mitigation strategies such as randomizing orders or averaging across queries do not fully eliminate positional distortions.
-Instead, we propose approaches that leverage LLM-specific characteristics.
-First, raising the temperature uncovers fragile preferences that deterministic (zero-temperature) settings suppress.
-Although low temperatures are often favored for precision and factuality, and high temperatures for creativity~\cite{xu2022systematic, renze2024effect}, we find that in these comparison tasks a higher temperature can actually improve selection accuracy.
-Second, positional bias itself can be informative: a pronounced primacy effect may indicate that both options are of high quality, whereas a strong recency effect may signal that both are of lower quality.

-\notforsubmission{\vc{Should we add a couple of sentences about the strength of the positional bias and name bias relative to gender bias?} \sv{yes, and something about looking for/being aware of new biases}}